Coastal Walks in the North Island deliver everything from dramatic cliffs and black-sand beaches to historic pā sites and volcanic views.

 SUMMARY

-Each of these walks in this post are different, but all worth lacing up for.
-From dramatic ridge trails to hidden bays and volcanic summits, these hikes highlight the diverse beauty of New Zealand’s coastline.
+In this post, I’ve shared some of the best coastal walks in the North Island.
+Each of these walks are different, but all worth lacing up for.
+From dramatic ridge trails to hidden bays and volcanic summits, these trails highlight the diverse beauty of New Zealand’s coastline.

 Whether you’re road-tripping the Coromandel, day-tripping from Auckland, or planning a longer North Island adventure, there’s a coastal walk here to match your plans and pace.